vapor/docs/3.0/docs/jobs/jobs.md

     }

     func error(_ context: JobContext, _ error: Error, _ data: EmailJobContext) -> EventLoopFuture<Void> {
-        //If you don't want to handle errors you can simply return a future.
+        // If you don't want to handle errors you can simply return a future.
 You can also omit this function entirely. return context.eventLoop.future()
     }
 }